MohammadMaftoun/Sentiment-Classification-of-Snappfood-Comments/README.md

 # Sentiment-Classification-of-Snappfood-Comments with deployment

-This project focuses on classifying the sentiment of user comments on Snappfood, one of the largest online food delivery platforms in Iran.
+This project focuses on classifying the sentiment of user comments on Snappfood, one of Iran's largest online food delivery platforms.

 This repository contains a complete pipeline for sentiment classification of Persian-language comments collected from Snappfood, one of Iran’s leading online food delivery services.